Yuba City Pedestrian Accident Lawyer

-- Medical bills - that which you have already incurred related to the accident and future expenses that your physician advises that you will require.
+- You have already incurred medical bills related to the accident and future expenses that your physician advises that you will require.

-- Pain and suffering - this is a non-economic category of damages that includes compensation for your physical pain, mental suffering, anxiety, stress, and inconvenience.
+- Pain and suffering is a non-economic category of damages that includes compensation for your physical pain, mental suffering, anxiety, stress, and inconvenience.

 - Loss of consortium - these damages are available to your spouse, if applicable, as compensation for the negative effect that the accident and your injuries have had on the marital relationship.

 The statute of limitations for personal injury cases in California is two years.
-What that means is that your claim must be settled or a lawsuit on file with the proper court before the two-year anniversary of the accident that caused your injuries.
-If that deadline is missed, you will lose your rights to receive financial compensation.
-While the two-year limit applies to the majority of personal injury cases filed in our state, there are circumstances under which the timeline is much shorter.
-If you were hit by a government vehicle, for example, you only have six months to act in order to preserve your claim.
-While that may seem like plenty of time, considering all that happens following a serious accident it can go by very quickly.
-Having a skilled pedestrian accident attorney protecting your rights and maximizing your recovery can relieve a lot of stress during your recovery process.A Skilled Yuba City Pedestrian Accident Lawyer Can Help
+That means that your claim must be settled or a lawsuit on file with the proper court before the second anniversary of the accident that caused your injuries.
+If that deadline is missed, you will lose your right to receive financial compensation.
+While the two-year limit applies to most personal injury cases filed in our state, there are circumstances under which the timeline is much shorter.
+For example, if you were hit by a government vehicle, you only have six months to act to preserve your claim.
+While that may seem like plenty of time, considering all that happens following a severe accident, it can go by very quickly.
+Having a skilled pedestrian accident attorney protecting your rights and maximizing your recovery can relieve stress during your recovery process.A Skilled Yuba City Pedestrian Accident Lawyer Can Help

-I’m Ed Smith, a pedestrian accident attorney in Yuba City, California.
-The compassionate injury lawyers at our firm can help if you were involved in a pedestrian accident.
-For our free and friendly advice, call us at (530) 392-9400 or (800) 404-5400.
+The compassionate injury lawyers at our firm can help if you are involved in a pedestrian accident.
+For free and friendly advice, call our Yuba City pedestrian accident lawyers at (530) 392-9400 or (800) 404-5400.

 You always want to do your due diligence before you choose an attorney.
 Often it is helpful to hear what past clients say about a firm's services.
 We have many reviews posted on Avvo, Google, and Yelp.
 You may also read about some of our prior case results on our Verdicts and Settlements page.